ma1um/ma1um.github.io/_posts/2022-11-15-In the Army.md

 Materials: Metal sheet and pencil rod, found objects, speaker

 In the Army is a combination sculpture and performance piece confronting the idealistic projection of the military in contrast with the reality of the military industrial complex.
-The main elements of this piece include the speaker shoulder mount, an authentic U.S army gas mask, and 2 gun welded gun props.
+The main elements of this piece include the speaker shoulder mount, an authentic U.S army gas mask, and 2 welded gun props.
-These elements were combined with a sound element of compiled and manipulated U.S Army commercials projected from the speaker and thus, the wearer.
+These elements were combined with a sound piece made of compiled and manipulated U.S Army commercials projected from the speaker and thus, the wearer.
 During the duration of the performance, I stood in a trance like state with my figure obstructed with military wear, representing the faceless nature, and unaccountability of the military and its actions.